Russian Museum tour

 - Admire the luxurious interior decoration, that costed twice as much as the whole building construction

-Enjoy intriguing stories about creation of some of the most remarkable pieces among the Russian Museum collection (because intriguing stories)
+Enjoy intriguing stories about creation of some of the most remarkable pieces among the Russian Museum collection (because remarkable pieces are always involved in intriguing stories)

 - 400 000 masterpieces by the greatest Russian painters, artists and scupltors